 Unleash the sun with this unique pack of 35 Light Rays Photoshop Overlays, in variety of shapes and colors.

-Just as the name would suggest, our overlays for use with Adobe Photoshop are, essentially, a group of specific effects which have been prearranged to be quickly and easily applied over top of your images.
+Just as the name would suggest, our professional overlays Photoshop for photographers for use with are, essentially, a group of specific effects which have been prearranged to be quickly and easily applied over top of your images.
 However, although our lighting overlays come adjusted to apply specific effects, they can be easily customized to best suit the photograph that you are working with to create the best result possible.

 Perhaps you simply need a quick and efficient tool to enhance the natural conditions of illumination a scene or you want to completely transform a summer photograph to look entirely wintery.
 Adding a rain effect?
 That is also possible, and in only in a few clicks, thanks to the advantages of working with Overlays.